shelah11/dictionary/README.md

-# Word-it (Merchant Tools)
+# Word-it

-Word-it is a simple yet powerful web-based utility tool written in Go.
+Word-it is a simple web-based utility tool written in Go.
 It offers a unique Shakespearean translator alongside a standard English dictionary, making it a handy companion for writers, students, or anyone looking to add a touch of the Bard to their modern prose.

 ## Features